What is Solana? (SOL) – Explanation, Pros and Cons, History, Buying guide, Team, Wallets, Price prediction

 What is Solana?

 Solana is a blockchain that focuses on improving the scaling factor, as well as the speed and cost of transaction.
 A ledger that has been fully committed to sharding enables this.
 It also has built-in privacy features like zk-SNARKS cryptography to protect your data from snooping third parties.
 In addition, it will have a state-of-the-art evolution strategy and safety measures so that users of this platform can enjoy greater credibility when transacting with each other or with third party authorities on their own terms.
-Solana is projected to be able to handle up 65 million TPS (transactions per second) without losing decentralization or compromising its governance model.
+Solana is projected to be able to handle up to 50.000 TPS (transactions per second) without losing decentralization or compromising its governance model.

 In essence, Solana is a blockchain that has been designed to scale to meet the demands of every day users and large corporations with greater ease.
 You can even incorporate your data into the Solana network and not be censored for doing so.